 How to take (great) photos of fireworks

-First of all, turn off your flash, and set your camera to manual mode.
+To take great photos of fireworks, turn off your flash and set your camera to manual mode.
 With your camera in manual mode, set the ISO (“film speed” or light sensitivity), F-stop (aperture), and shutter speed to the following settings:

 - ISO 100